The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 by St. Dorotheus, abbot

-Therefore, you must examine your life very carefully so as to make a conscious, enlightened connection between your suppressed emotions and your current behavioral problems.
+Therefore, endeavor to examine your life very carefully so as to make a conscious, enlightened connection between your suppressed emotions and your current behavioral problems.
 (If you look carefully, you will find fantasies of grandiosity, revenge, and sexuality frequently running through your mind, and these fantasies can prod you into acting in ways that are, well, unbecoming to Christian conduct.)
 This scrutiny will show you how your life, up to now, has been largely controlled by the unconscious repetition of old emotional conflicts.

 4. Learning New Behaviors